Friday-seminar/.github/profile/README.md

 ## [telegram channel](https://t.me/+K3k4Y-aMViZkYjBi), zoom id: 277 392 671 (ask password from any participant or in group)

-### Nov 8, 16h -- Graham Smith -- Symplectic and contact nature of Riemannian geometry

 ### Nov 15 -- holiday
-### Nov 22, 14h - TBA
+### Nov 22, 14h - Dmitrii Korshunov -- Conformal center of mass and infinite dimensional GIT for the space of isometric loops
 ### Nov 22, 16h - Nicolau Saldanha -- The homotopy type of spaces of locally convex curves in the sphere
 ### Nov 29 14h -- Raffaele Vitolo
 ### Nov 29, 17h - Rafael Ruggiero -- Thermodynamic formalism and Information geometry I.